erixtekila/mediabook_bootstrap/README.md

-bootstrap_workflow
+Bootstrap workflow
 ==================

-A book to discover bootstarp workflow
+A book to discover the bootstrap workflow.
+This book is available in differents languages (_work in progress_) in [gitbook library](http://erixtekila.gitbooks.io/boostrap/)